-OIE Reference Laboratories are designated to pursue all the scientific and technical problems relating to a named disease or specific topic.
-The Expert, responsible to the OIE and its Members with regard to these issues, should be a leading and active researcher helping the Reference Laboratory to provide scientific and technical assistance and expert advice on topics linked to surveillance and control of the disease for which the Reference Laboratory is responsible.
-Reference Laboratories may also provide scientific and technical training for personnel from Members, and coordinate scientific and technical studies in collaboration with other laboratories or organisations, including through OIE Laboratory Twinning.
+OIE Reference Laboratories are designated to pursue all the scientific and technical problems relating to a named disease.
+The Expert, responsible to the OIE and its Member Countries with regard to the disease, should be a leading and active researcher helping the Reference Laboratory to provide scientific and technical assistance and expert advice on topics linked to diagnosis and control of the disease for which the Reference Laboratory is responsible.
+Reference Laboratories should also provide scientific and technical training for personnel from Member Countries, and coordinate scientific and technical studies in collaboration with other laboratories or organisations, including through the OIE Laboratory Twinning programe.

-In 2013, the OIE has a global network of 241 Reference Laboratories covering 116 diseases/topics in 37 countries, and 43 Collaborating Centres covering 42 topics in 24 countries.
+In 2016, the OIE has a global network of 260 Reference Laboratories covering 119 diseases or topics in 39 countries, and 51 Collaborating Centres covering 46 topics in 26 countries.

 Terms of Reference

 - To use, promote and disseminate diagnostic methods validated according to OIE Standards;

 - To recommend the prescribed and alternative tests or vaccines as OIE Standards;